 We classify publicly traded investments that are not accounted for under the equity method as available-for-sale ("AFS") or trading securities and record them at fair value.
 For AFS securities, we record unrealized gains or losses resulting from changes in fair value between measurement dates as a component of other comprehensive income (loss), except when we consider declines in value to be other than temporary.
 For trading securities, we record unrealized gains or losses resulting from changes in fair value between measurement dates as a component of investment income (loss), net.
 We recognize realized gains and losses associated with our fair value method investments using the specific identification method.
 We classify the cash flows related to purchases of and proceeds from the sale of trading securities based on the nature of the securities and the purpose for which they were acquired.
-Investments in privately held companies are generally stated at cost.

-As of December 31, 2012, substantially all of our fair value method investments were equity securities which were held as collateral related to our obligations under prepaid forward sale agreements.
+As of December 31, 2013 and 2012, the majority of our fair value method investments were equity securities that we account for as trading securities and were held as collateral related to our obligations under prepaid forward sale agreements.